REQUEST INFO APPLY

 Safety on Set

-The purpose of this subject is to teach the film and performance practitioner to determine work health and safety requirements in a given environment and occupation, identify hazards and assess and manage risks, and to monitor and enhance safety of their practice.
-Having sound practical knowledge of safety is paramount for film sets and sound stages.
+The purpose of Safety on Set is to teach the film industry practitioner to determine work health and safety requirements in a given environment and occupation, identify hazards and assess and manage risks, and to monitor and enhance safety of their practice.
+Having sound practical knowledge of safety is paramount for film sets, sound stages, and for screenwriters who may work on computers for long periods of time.

 back to top